N.Y.

 is designated by a law enforcement agency to provide the services described in subparagraph (i) of this paragraph.2.

-that contains an admission of criminal conduct; or(iii)
+it contains an admission of criminal conduct; or(c)

-as ordered by a court of competent jurisdiction.(c)
+as ordered by a court of competent jurisdiction.5.

 Written notice.
-Before the initial peer support counseling session of a peer support participant, a peer support specialist shall inform the peer support participant in writing of the confidentiality requirement under subdivision two of this section and the exceptions to that requirement under subdivision three of this section.5.
+Before the initial peer support counseling session of a peer support participant, a peer support specialist shall inform the peer support participant in writing of the confidentiality requirement under subdivision two of this section and the exceptions to that requirement under subdivisions three and four of this section.6.

 Rules and regulations.
-The division shall promulgate rules and regulations necessary to effectuate this section and shall be empowered to identify minimum certifications required of trained members, approved training courses, record keeping requirements, and retraining requirements. * NB Effective March 18, 2026
+The division shall identify and approve training courses that meet the division’s identified minimum standards and may promulgate rules and regulations necessary to effectuate this section. * NB Effective March 18, 2026

 Source: